 This course seeks to expand the student's knowledge and skills through a mark-making process.
 Offers students an opportunity to begin to understand the relationship between form and meaning while relating the drawing process to broader concepts of communication.
-Prerequisite: ART 231 or consent of the instructor.
+Prerequisite: ART 231 or Permission of the instructor.

-ART 233 DIGITAL DESIGN
+ART 233 DIGITAL DESIGN credit 3 hrs.

 This course offers intermediate study of digital design solutions that reinforce the elements and principles of design.
-Prerequisite: ART 133 or consent of the instructor.
+Prerequisite: ART 133 or Permission of the instructor.

-ART 236 VISUAL COMMUNICATION (DESIGNATED SERVICE-LEARNING COURSE)
+ART 236 VISUAL COMMUNICATION (DESIGNATED SERVICE-LEARNING COURSE) credit 3 hrs.

 This course focuses on the design process to solve graphic design problems in a variety of formats.
-Prerequisites: ART 131, ART 132, and ART 133, or consent of instructor.
+Prerequisites: ART 131; ART 132; ART 133; or Permission of the Instructor.